 In addition to making roofs the Ivatan people also make a variety of additional items out of the local grasses and palm trees.
 In fact one of the first things visitors will notice right at the entrance of Chavayan is the Sabtang Weavers Association building.
 Inside are a variety of examples of their handiwork, most notably the valkul, a traditional Ivatan headdress.
 They cost around ₱175 (just under $6USD) or you can use them to pose for photos for only ₱20, as we did.

 After posing for a couple quick photos we each went our separate way and explored the barangay.
-It is not big, and basically consists of houses built along two small parallel “roads” — which is in reality just one road shaped like an upside-down U. Take a look
+Because of the limited amount of space, Chavayan village is not very big at all.
+All of the houses are built along two small parallel “roads” — which is in reality just one road shaped like an upside-down U.

 Reportedly there are one or two homestays in Chavayan, for anyone looking to stay overnight.
 They cost around ₱150/person ($4USD), or so I was informed.
 If interested ask your tour guide or inquire at the Sabtang visitors center when first arriving on the ferry from Batan Island.